gcallah/work/chaps/weber.md

 ## Introduction

-In his most renowned book, *The Protestant Ethic and the Spirit of Capitalism* (henceforth *PE*), Max Weber famously explained the rise of "modern capitalism" by pointing to the Protestant ethic, which, he claimed, was a new attitude towards work and towards capital accumulation.
+In his most renowned book, *The Protestant Ethic and the Spirit of Capitalism* (henceforth *PE*), Max Weber famously explained the rise of "modern capitalism" as partially due to the "Protestant ethic," which, he claimed, was a new attitude towards work and towards capital accumulation.
 (It is the former aspect, of course, that justifies examing the book in a volume devoted to thoughts about work.)
 But while this thesis is (in)famous, it has often been dismissed, sometimes as